Leahk1m/Leahk1m/README.md

   <h2>Software Engineer</h2>
   <p>I am a Software Engineer with experience in building web applications using React, Redux, Javascript, Python, AWS, Node.js, Express.js, Flask, and SQL.</p>

-  <p>When I'm not coding, I'm probably building/modding keyboards, working out, baking, or looking for new skills that I can learn!</p>
 </div>

 <br/>